MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementation-overview.md

 ---
-Description: 'This topic is an overview of the implementation key points that you must be aware of, when you develop a driver for an audio adapter that is capable of processing hardware-offloaded audio streams.'
-MS-HAID: 'audio.implementation\_overview'
-MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: Implementation Overview
+description: This topic is an overview of the implementation key points that you must be aware of, when you develop a driver for an audio adapter that is capable of processing hardware-offloaded audio streams. ms.assetid: B93B9A6D-7317-482B-A0B8-298CE8F21193
 ---

 # Implementation Overview